EmileLacoste/CONNECT/README.md

 #### `npm install`

-This installs all the dependencies you need in order to run the app.
+This installs all the dependencies you need in order to run the app. fuck you

 #### `npm start`